phuonganh-38/nyc-taxi-data-analysis/README.md

 ```
 <br>

-The table below shows summary of the mumber of removed records after each step:
+The table below shows a summary of the number of removed records after each step:

 | Category                                           | Green      | Yellow      |